 Building America One Community At a Time®

-At Rosen Hotels & Resorts, the community is one of our highest priorities.
-It is our commitment to dedicate substantial resources of time, money, and people to the ongoing improvement of our hometown.
+The community is one of our highest priorities at Rosen Hotels & Resorts.
+We have a great commitment toward dedicating substantial resources of time, money, and hands-on help to the ongoing improvement of our hometown and its people.
 Over the years, Rosen Hotels has led a number of initiatives to enhance the quality of life of our immediate neighbors, our city, and our industry.

 Rosen Hotels & Resorts supports organizations that impact our associates and enhance the quality of life in the Central Florida area.
 Our financial and volunteer resources are focused on the areas of education, wellness, animal welfare, and cultural diversity.

 All charitable requests, whether financial or in-kind, must be submitted through our website by completing the online Community Giving Form.

 Groups that benefit from the Harris Rosen Foundation are significant to Harris Rosen, president and owner of Rosen Hotels & Resorts.
 Aside from his love for the hospitality business, Mr. Rosen has a passion for giving back.
 Through the years the foundation has focused on education, the community of Tangelo Park in Orlando, and the people of Haiti.
 Now that passion is growing and extending to newer communities and groups in need.